Luizcampos84/digitalBK/README.md

-This project is reference to the Digital decentralised Bank that allow to stake(deposit) and unstaking(withdraw) tokens (Ethereum cryptocurrency) making some transaction using blockchain technology throught Web3 which is going to actually allow us to interact with MetaMask(wallet) interacting with accounst on MetaMask.
+This project is reference to the Digital decentralised Bank that allow to stake(deposit) and unstaking(withdraw) tokens (Ethereum cryptocurrency) making some transaction using blockchain technology through Web3 which is going to actually allow us to interact with MetaMask(wallet) interacting with accounst on MetaMask.